 Crown Castle measures, reports and tracks its energy and fuel consumption, together with associated emissions (namely, Scope 1 and Scope 2 emissions), to aid in the assessment of climate-related risks and opportunities.
-See the details of our consumption and GHG emissions disclosed in our 2022 ESG Report.

-We are currently finalizing a comprehensive Scope 3 inventory to enable Crown Castle to publicly report Scope 3 emissions.
-This foundational work will confirm the most significant drivers of our value chain emissions and identify areas where we may be able to impact future reductions.
+For 2024, we built upon the foundation of our first comprehensive Scope 3 emissions inventory, continuing to report on the categories that are relevant to our business.
+This analysis has confirmed the most significant drivers of our value chain emissions and highlighted areas where we may be able to impact future reductions.
+Refer to the Environmental Data Tables for our comprehensive emissions inventory.